Project

 You're not supposed to promote such a site as a place to download Saxon-JS.
 That's mainly because download sites need to be kept up to date with patches etc.

-RE: Using Saxon-JS in a (pure) functional way - Added by Johan Walters almost 8 years ago
+RE: Using Saxon-JS in a (pure) functional way - Added by Johan Walters about 8 years ago

 One feature we would like to see is being able to repeatedly iniate calls to the stylesheet, without (expensive) re-initalization of the whole stylesheet for each call.